dijiango/glasswindow-frontend/README.md

 # Glass Window

 Glass Window is a full-stack ReactJS application.
-It features a [Sinatra API](https://github.com/dijiango/glasswindow-backend) that is accessed by the client.
+It features a [Sinatra API](https://github.com/dijiango/glasswindow-backend) that is accessed by the frontend client.

 ## Technologies Used